 Online Masterclass Series

 I am currently developing a new series of in-depth video lessons covering all aspects of how to play Scottish and Irish music in an authentic manner.
-Please check back later this Spring for news on the release date of this series.
+Please check back later this year for news on the release date of this series.

 More than just teaching how the tune goes, I delve fully into bowing patterns, rhythmic nuances, bagpipe-style ornamentation, and historical backstory.
 Lessons include demonstrations at slow, medium, and fast tempi with closeups on the fingerwork.
 Printable handouts will accompany each lesson.
 These include the sheet music with chords, slurs, bowings, etc along with stylistic pointers and historical references.
 You may view the lesson as many times as you wish within one month after purchase.